threatrix/threat-matrix-starter-lowdep/README.md

 # threat-matrix-starter
-A proof of concept test project to demonstrate Threatrix core open source detection and reporting capabilities.
+A proof of concept project to demonstrate Threatrix core open source detection and reporting capabilities.